abingham/prosjekt/README.rst

 -----

 ..
 WARNING::
-   Commit 35b672d7c on Nov.
-7
-   introduced significant, breaking changes to the project config syntax.
-You can manually fix your project.cfg files by replacing the string keys with keyword counterparts.
-For example, '"files"' becomes ':files', '"tools"' becomes ':tools', etc. If you don't want to do it manually, you can just remake your projects.
+   On Jan.
+3 we introduced significant, breaking changes to the project config syntax.
+You can manually fix your project.cfg files by updating them to the new tool syntax described below.
+If you don't want to do it manually, you can just remake your projects.
 We are making no attempt to upgrade projects automatically (unless someone wants to submit a patch which does that.)